-At the start of each day, the men were ordered to march in uniform while wearing full packs, despite the severe climate conditions.
-The land where the canal was to be dug was heavily wooded and had to be cleared of brush and forestation before the canal digging could begin.
-Having only hand tools at their disposal, the men cleared the area by sheer physical labor.
-Above, various stages of the brush and forest clearing process are pictured, along with the regiment marching in full military regalia.
+Various stages of the brush and forest clearing process are pictured in both composite panels, along with the regiment marching in full military regalia.
 Some of the men are showing signs of being affected by their physical and environmental conditions.
-THE MEN WHO SERVED HEADQUARTERS Officers, Field & Staff The following roster was taken from "History of the Ninth Regiment C. V." by Thomas Hamilton Murray and represents all soldiers who served in the Ninth from 1861 - 1865.
+The Men who Served The following roster was taken from "History of the Ninth Regiment C. V." by Thomas Hamilton Murray and represents all soldiers who served in the Ninth from 1861 - 1865.
 The omission of Company J is intentional, as no company was assigned to this letter.

-The embroidered kepi badge that is shown above was worn by officers on the front of their kepis.
+(9) The embroidered kepi badge that is shown above was worn by officers on the front of their kepis.